caciulla/amaro/content/posts/types.md

 Below is an incomplete list of amari types to be used as a guide for discussing and organizing amari.

 - Light - light in color and bitterness.
 Usually low alcohol, hints of caramel, citrus, botanical.
   ![]()
 - Medium - darker in color.
 Higher bitterness.
-Can be more or less sweet depending.
-  Overall more powerful flavor profile.
+Can be more or less sweet depending on the producer.
+Overall more powerful flavor profile than the light.
   ![]()
-- Carciofo - artichoke Amari.
+- Carciofo - artichoke based.
 Mild to strong vegetal tones.
+High bitterness.
   ![]()
-- Alpine - produced in northwestern Italy(Lombardy/Piedmont) lighter in body.
+- Alpine - produced in northwestern Italy (Lombardy/Piedmont) lighter in body.
 Less sweet/citrus.
 More herbal/medicinal.
   ![]()
-- Rabarbaro - also from northwest, infused with Chinese rhubarb, native to Italy since the 17th cent.
-Cloudy, smoky, vegetal, ebony colored, bitter yet sweet, balanced.
+- Rabarbaro - also from northwestern Italy, infused with Chinese rhubarb, native to Italy since the 17th century.
+This amari is cloudy, smoky, vegetal, ebony-colored, bitter yet sweet and balanced.
   ![]()
 - Fernet - very bitter.
 High alcohol.
 Thinner bodied.
 Very medicinal/herbal.
 Aloe Ferox is typical base infusion.
 Fernet-Branca most well known.
   ![]()
-- Apertivos - have their own category of Amari.
+- Apertivos - have their own category of amari.
 Usually more bitter than digestifs, brightly colored (orange, red, yellow), high citrus, super dry,
   ![]()
-- Vermouth Amaro -,from what I understand, these Amari differentiate from wine based Amari in that they are fortified (add alcohol) to a lower proof (12-16%) making it more of a vermouth than a typical amaro.
+- Vermouth Amaro - these amari differentiate from wine-based amari in that they are fortified (add alcohol) to a lower proof (around 16%) making it more of a vermouth than a typical amaro.
 This process also makes it necessary to refrigerate.

-## Our amaro by category
+## Some Popular Amari by Category

 ### Light